 10:31 – Ohio, PA, New York, and all the other Great Lakes Venues can be classified into two categories.
 The first one is switch trout spey and short spey.
 This family of rods starts at 10 ft 6 inches to 11 ft.
 9 inches, ranging from 4 wt. to 8 wt.

-11:19 – Jeff generally leans towards Skagit lines, and when selecting a grain window for a switch rod or short spey, he finds that the 400 to 450 range can get the job done.
+11:19 – Jeff generally leans towards Skagit lines.
+When selecting a grain window for a switch rod or short spey, he finds that the 400 to 450 range can get the job done.

 Great Lakes fly fishing